How to Start a Backyard Compost Pile

 - Composting starts outside.
 Before you start collecting food scraps in your kitchen, identify the area in your yard that would work best for a composting pile.
 Check local ordinances to see if composting is allowed in your municipality or if there are restrictions on how big of an area your pile can take up.
 You’ll want your compost pile to sit over soil or lawn so earthworms, good microbes and other decomposers can access it and work their magic.
 In Michigan, choose a spot that’s somewhat sunny as it will help your pile retain solar energy and heat – important in the breaking down process.

 - Set up your system.
 Once you have a good spot for it, you’ll want to figure out how to keep it contained.
-O’Brien said composting bins can be purchased at most home improvement stores or you can build your own container using scrap wood or pallets.
+O’Brien said composting bins can be purchased online at most home improvement stores or you can build your own container using scrap wood or pallets.
 Ideally, you’ll want to have a system that allows for two piles so that you can easily turn the material as it decomposes.
 There are many online tutorials available that will give you step-by-step instructions for building your bin – happy Pinterest-ing!

 - Collect your kitchen scraps.
 Buy or find a small container to collect scraps in and keep it in the kitchen so you’ll be more likely to use it.
 Any fruit or vegetable scraps can go in, as well as coffee grounds and even shredded paper.
 Don’t throw meat, cheese or dairy in as these can attract pests in backyard piles.
 Similarly, animal waste from cats and dogs is a no-go, although feces from animals that only eat plant material are okay to toss in.